20 Most Popular Data Science Interview Questions

 - It can’t be used for count outcomes or binary outcomes

 - There are overfitting problems that it can’t solve

 11. What is the Law of Large Numbers?

 It is a theorem that describes the result of performing the same experiment a large number of times.
 This theorem forms the basis of frequency-style thinking.
 It says that the sample mean, the sample variance and the sample standard deviation converge to what they are trying to estimate.

 These are extraneous variables in a statistical model that correlate directly or inversely with both the dependent and the independent variable.
 The estimate fails to account for the confounding factor.

 13. Explain star schema.

 It is a traditional database schema with a central table.
-Satellite tables map ID’s to physical name or description and can be connected to the central fact table using the ID fields; these tables are known as lookup tables, and are principally useful in real-time applications, as they save a lot of memory.
+Satellite tables map IDs to physical names or descriptions and can be connected to the central fact table using the ID fields; these tables are known as lookup tables and are principally useful in real-time applications, as they save a lot of memory.
 Sometimes star schemas involve several layers of summarization to recover information faster.

-14. How regularly an algorithm must be update?
+14. How regularly must an algorithm be updated?